Arjunbadola/arjunbadola.github.io/_posts/2020-12-13-Why I Sold CCL Products (India) Ltd.md

 There are four categories for opportunity size:

-1.Large Fish in a Large Pond: This is the most desirable situation as there are plenty of resources for the fish to growth and being a big fish it also has the potential to get maximum resources for itself.
+1. Large Fish in a Large Pond: This is the most desirable situation as there are plenty of resources for the fish to growth and being a big fish it also has the potential to get maximum resources for itself.
 2. Large Fish in a Small Pond: Here the future growth of the company has a upper limit as it has already become a giant in a small pond.
 3. Small Fish in a Large Pond: This is also a desirable option, if there is no fight for resources between the players.
 4. Small Fish in a Small Pond: This is the worst combination.
 There are not enough resources available and you being a small fish has a high chance of getting eaten by others.